rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

 ## Step 2: SSH to Remote VM

 * ssh and passwordless sudo should be configured on the remote machine
-* You can skip this step if you're doing local development.
+* You can skip this step if you are doing local development.

 1. Setup SSH